|

 Historical Content

-- explain how the cotton gin and the opening of new lands in the South and West led to the increased demand for slaves (Era 4: Expansion and Reform Standard 2d).
+- Explain how the cotton gin and the opening of new lands in the South and West led to the increased demand for slaves.

-- describe the ways in which African Americans laid foundations for modern black communities during Reconstruction (Era 5: Civil War and Reconstruction Standard 3b).
+- Describe the ways in which African Americans laid foundations for modern black communities during Reconstruction.

-- investigate new forms of popular culture and leisure activities at different levels of American society (Era 6: The Development of the Industrial United States Standard 2c).
+- Investigate new forms of popular culture and leisure activities at different levels of American society.

 SESSION OBJECTIVES: